Kurt Lingens: Post-war

 After World War II Kurt Lingens first worked in a paediatric clinic in Vienna and then emigrated to the United States, where he worked as a psychiatrist.
 Kurt Lingens died in 1966.

 In 1980, he was posthumously honoured by Yad Vashem with the medal of honour, "Righteous Among the Nations".
 His widow, Ella, was given the award that same year.

-The Lingens' son is the Austrian journalist Peter Michael Lingens.
+The Lingenses' son is the Austrian journalist Peter Michael Lingens.